All Products

 Command description

-• index_name: the name of the vector index.
+• index_name: The name of the vector index.

-• key_count: the number of candidate keys.
+• key_count: The number of candidate keys.

-• FILTER: the filter conditions.
+• FILTER: The filter condition.

 Example